nickfu98/hospital-encounters-sql-project/README.md

 ### PATIENT VOLUME TRENDS
 **Which patient types drive encounter volume across time, age, procedures, and encounter class?**

-  - How many total encounters occur each month? year?
-Year-over-year changes?
+  - How many total encounters occur each month and each year?
+What are the year-over-year changes?
-  - Which age groups make up the most amount of encounters?
+  - Which age groups account for the most encounters?
-  - Which procedures are most commonly performed by the hospital
+  - Which procedures are most commonly performed by the hospital?
   - What encounter types are the most common?

 ---